 Term HistoryREVISION 1

-Definition contributed by VSochat about one year ago:A Follow-Up Psychometric Analysis of the Self-Regulation Questionnaire
+Definition contributed by VSochat about two years ago:A Follow-Up Psychometric Analysis of the Self-Regulation Questionnaire

 http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2431129/View Term Event Log